curioushieu/curioushieu-ed/content/post/does it hurt when a caterpillar transforms into a butterfly?.md

 date: 2021-08-15T04:23:25.872Z
 ---

-## does it hurt when a caterpillar transforms into a butterfly?

 How does a caterpillar rearrange itself into a butterfly?
 What happens inside a chrysalis or cocoon?

 **First, the caterpillar digests itself, releasing enzymes to dissolve all of its tissues.
 If you were to cut open a cocoon or chrysalis at just the right time, caterpillar soup would ooze out.**